-The idea to tattoo the bottles was devised by French design studio Button Button as an unusual way to commemorate J&B’s heritage.
+The idea for the J&B tattooed bottles of scotch was devised by French design studio Button Button as an unusual way to commemorate the liquor brand’s heritage.

 J&B Rare scotch blend whisky was born in London second part of XIXth century from famous wine and spirits merchant Justerini & Brooks willing to create its own house whisky.
 It is exactly at the same period that tattoo started to spread through London, after the trend coming from Royal Navy sailors used to come back from distant travels sporting tattoo, finally reached British upper class when Prince Bertie (later Edward VII) was first tattooed in 1862 before to spread over all Great Britain and Europe.